Lessons In Network Protocol Design Learned The Hard Way In Which A Protocol Is Discussed

 Backward Compatibility

-Backward Compatibility is when a change to a new version is made in such a way that older versions of the protocol can still udnerstand it.
-Often this can simply be done by supporting both the old and the new version of the protocol available for communication - when you first establish a new connection you can work out which protocol version to use either by inspecting the version identifier or by explicitly performing some kind of handshake where the two clients exchange a set of things they understand and then they can both use the best one.
+Backward Compatibility is when a change to a new version is made in such a way that older versions of the protocol can still understand it.
+Often this can simply be done by supporting both the old and the new version of the protocol at the same time - when you first establish a new connection you can work out which protocol version to use either by inspecting the version identifier or by performing some kind of negotiation.

 Forward Compatibility